My Favorite Easy Painted Pumpkin

 And I learned a huge lesson from doing this project.
 If you are doing a craft project and it fails don’t give up.
 Be creative and you just may end up with something you love.

-This “deconstructed” pumpkin wasn’t my original idea.
-My original idea was to paint a pumpkin in a plaid design.
-But you will see below that the paint looked awful, so I decided to rub it off to create a more vintage look.
+Originally I wanted to paint a pumpkin in a plaid design.
+But you will see below that the paint looked awful, so I started to rub it off to create a more vintage look.
 And I love it.
-Yes, I love my plaid painted pumpkin.
+Yes, I love my plaid easy painted pumpkin.
 Go figure!